 The hydrolysis step is advantageously performed in the presence of an acid or a base, advantageously a base such as sodium hydroxide.
 The hydrolysis solvent may be water, an alcohol such as ethanol, or a water/alcohol mixture.
 This step is advantageously performed at a temperature of between 40°C and 80°C, typically between 40°C and 70°C and notably between 50°C and 60°C, typically for a time of between 10 hours and 30 hours, in particular between 15 hours and 25 hours.

-In a preferred embodiment, the process according to the invention thus involves the butyl hexaester of formula (VI):
+The complex of formula (II) according to the present invention may thus in particular be obtained by the previously described process which is not claimed involving the butyl hexaester of formula (VI):